neonmik/Wave-Machine-Firmware/README.md

         + Decay (CC75)
     + Added basic functions for testing (Note On, Note Off and Clock) all proven.
     + USB-MIDI is now functional!

++ Filter:
+    + Started adding controls for inputs.
+    + Filter is now functional!
+    + Added a rough working filter!
+Didn't think it was possible, so very excited.
+Thanks to pichenettes.